- Home

 With it being the February half-term, many sites are hosting fun events and activities alongside their usual openings.

-Learn about local folklore at Worcestershire’s Hanbury Hall, look out for woodpeckers at Belton Estate in Grantham, or head to Bodiam Castle near Robertsbridge to have a go at archery.
+Enjoy craft activities at Worcestershire’s Hanbury Hall, look out for woodpeckers at Belton Estate in Grantham, or head to Bodiam Castle near Robertsbridge to explore their Moomin-themed trail.

-Even if you decide not to attend specific events, historic sites make an enjoyable day out – and during the winter, you’re more likely to skip the crowds too.
-Check out our article, 28 of the best historical sites to visit in the UK, for ideas for where to go.
+Even if you decide not to attend specific events, historic sites make an enjoyable day out – and during winter, you’re more likely to skip the crowds, too.
+Check out our article, 28 of the best historical sites to visit in the UK, for ideas on where to go.

 If you’re up for a laugh this February, why not take a trip to the Leicester Comedy Festival?

-As well as plenty of up-and-coming comedians, the Leicester Comedy Festival also features big names like Katherine Ryan, Mike Wozniak, and Milton Jones.
-Running from the 5th to the 23rd of February and spread throughout venues all over the city, it’s the perfect event for anyone looking for a pick-me-up this winter.
+As well as plenty of up-and-coming comedians, the Leicester Comedy Festival also features big names like Maisie Adam, Ahir Shah, and Milton Jones.
+Running from the 4th to the 22nd of February across venues all over the city, it’s the perfect event for anyone looking for a pick-me-up this winter.

 12. Enjoy a Valentine’s Day-themed activity